j39m/katowice/README.md

 ... is a potpourri of projects I cobble together in my spare time.
 They have no coherence, no point, no taste.
 What else could they be for but to stroke my ego?

+## peredditor
+... is a program written in Perl that brings Reddit to your console.
+It relies on a number of external utilities like curl and echo and probably less (pager tbd?).
+R&D is ongoing.

 ## bittermelon\_bottle
 ... is a little C library to practice applied I/O with FLAC files.
 It attempts to emulate some aspects of metaflac for my own purposes; eventually, the goal will be to expand it into a full-featured metadata parser that will dump metadata information to a file for use in other applications.